gptscript-ai/browser/README.md

 ## Reuse existing cookies and sessions

-To use a specific session id and login to that session, first try to log in to the website with specific session id.
-For example:
+You can define a specific session ID in order to persist cookies and login information across multiple GPTScript executions.

 ```
 Tools: github.com/gptscript-ai/browser

-Use sesssion `linkedin`.
+Use session `linkedin`.

-Login to `www.linkedin.com`.
+Log in to `www.linkedin.com`.
 ```

-Once you are logged in, close the browser tab.
-If you run other gptscripts with the same session id, it should keep you logged in with the cookie you have.
+If you run other scripts with the same session ID, it should keep you logged in with the cookie you have.

 ```
 Tools: github.com/gptscript-ai/browser

-Use sesssion id `linkedin`.
+Use session id `linkedin`.

-Go to `https://www.linkedin.com/in/ibuildthecloud/`, give me a list of company darren has worked recently and how long he has worked, what did he do for each job.
+Go to `https://www.linkedin.com/in/ibuildthecloud/`, give me a list of companies Darren has worked at recently as well as his job title at each one.
 ```